451hackathon/451reporter/README.md

 - ensure that "Developer mode" is checked
 - Click on `Load unpacked extension...` and navigate to the downloaded repo.
 Press Select / Okay.
 - Make sure that the extension icon is visible next to the omnibox / address bar.
 If it is not, it's probably hidden under the options menu on the right hand side.
 Click the vertical three dots, right click the extension icon, and click `Keep in Toolbar`.
 - Test!
-Expected behaviour is that the extension icon will display `451` in a small red banner for 3 seconds.
+Expected behaviour is that the extension icon `451` will become enabled, and a button is available to report the blockage to a censorship monitor.

 Example websites to test on:
  * [https://github.com/SonyPS3/scedev](https://github.com/SonyPS3/scedev)